In-Office Procedures

 If your eye feels irritated, you may use artificial tears to alleviate the pain.Below is an example of a subconjunctival hemorrhage:

-- It is normal to experience blurred vision immediately after and up to a few hours after retinal laser surgery.
-In addition, your eyes will be overly sensitive to light because your pupils will remain dilated for up to 4-6 hours after administration of eye drops.
-Some patients may remain dilated for up to 24 hours, depending on the dilation strength used and individual reaction.
+Your vision may be blanched out (dark) for a few minutes after the procedure and you may see various colors in the pink/red spectrum.
+It is normal to experience blurred vision immediately after and up to a few hours post-procedure.
+Your eyes will be light sensitive for up to 4-6 hours due to dilation.
+Some patients may remain dilated for up to 24 hours, depending on the variable sensitivities to dilation drops.
+Sunglasses are recommended, especially outdoors.
 You may experience aching inside or around the eye, itching, teary or watery eyes, and/or hazy vision.
-Typically, these symptoms will resolve themselves by the next day but can continue for a few days depending on your treatment.
+Symptoms should resolve themselves within the next few days and recovery is accelerated by using over-the-counter artificial tears to lubricate the treated eye(s).

 That depends.
 Sometimes it can take weeks to months before your physician can determine how successful your laser treatment has been.
 Many patients do require more than one treatment to manage their eye condition and to prevent further deterioration of their vision.